ddd-crew/como-prep-canvas/README.md

   - Multiple departments (Sales, Warehouse, Shipping) have overlapping responsibilities but lack clear communication.

 ### 3.3 Definition of Success
-Think about what should be the outcome of the workshop, like what should change/improve.
-What are the core goals that must be achieved by the end of the workshop.
-Make sure to frame it as a win-win situation/chance.
-It can also include rather non-critical objectives that are beneficial but not mandatory.
+Think about what the workshop should achieve—what needs to change or improve.
+What are the core goals that absolutely must be met by the end of the session?
+Make sure to frame these as a win-win opportunity for everyone involved.
+You can also include some objectives that would be great to hit but aren't strictly mandatory.

 **Why it matters:**
   A definition of success for a workshop is crucial because it clarifies the objectives, outlining what the workshop aims to achieve.
 It guides the planning process, helping to design the format and activities to meet specific goals.
 It also provides a way to measure progress and evaluate the workshop's effectiveness.
 Ultimately, having a clear definition of success enhances focus, keeping discussions and activities centered on achieving the desired results.